Optimal Power Flow

 Updates

-The calculated active and reactive powers, as well as voltage magnitudes and angles, are stored in the voltage and power.generator fields of the ACOptimalPowerFlow type.
+The calculated active and reactive powers, as well as voltage magnitudes and angles, are stored in the power.generator and voltage fields of the ACOptimalPowerFlow type.

 Example